-PLANTATION, on the north fide of Severn river, containing about 400 acres, under good fencing, bounding on the river Severn, about five miles distant from Annapolis, with a very good framed dwelling house, with brick ends and cellar, and very convenient out houses thereon, an orchard of excellent young fruit trees.
+A PLANTATION, on the north fide of Severn river, containing about 400 acres, under good fencing, bounding on the river Severn, about five miles distant from Annapolis, with a very good framed dwelling house, with brick ends and cellar, and very convenient out houses thereon, an orchard of excellent young fruit trees.
 A description of the soil, wood, timber and situation, are thought unnecessary, as no person would purchase who would not examine the premises.
-This property will be fold for any state or continental securities, good assigned bands, or fix years credit on bond with security, upon the regular payment of interest at five per cent. per annum.
-Apply to four or five years old, has a long tail, Charles county, Port-Tobacco, February 15, 1789.
-A LL persons indebted to the subscriber are defired to make immediate payment, and those who have claims against me are requested to exhibit them pro-
+This property will be fold for any state or continental securities, good assigned bonds, or fix years credit on bond with security, upon the regular payment of interest at five per cent. per annum.
+Apply to JAMES RINGGOLD.

-JAMES RINGGOLD.
-O'I ICE is hereby given, that the subscriber intends to apply to Anne-Arundel county court for a commission to ascertain and mark the boundaries of a tract of land called ROBIN HOOD's FOREST, and where the lines formerly run, agreeable to a late JEREMIAH JONES.
+O'lice is hereby given, that the subscriber intends to apply to Anne-Arundel county court for a commission to ascertain and mark the boundaries of a tract of land called ROBIN HOOD's FOREST, and where the lines formerly run, agreeable to a late JEREMIAH JONES. act of affembly.